coppersoft/copcompiler/README.md

 MOVE(<REGISTER_NAME>,VALUE)
 ```

-Where REGISTER_NAME is the actual Amiga OCS/AGA register as defined in the Amiga Hardware Manual, you can find a list of Amiga Hardware Registers here
+Where REGISTER_NAME is the actual Amiga OCS/AGA register as defined in the Amiga Hardware Manual, you can find a list of Amiga Hardware Registers here:

 http://amiga-dev.wikidot.com/information:hardware